 The survey provides insights into awareness and understanding, the overall effectiveness of TPB operations, and consumer perceptions.
 We do not publish the results externally, although the findings inform information given to tax practitioners through eNews, webinars, and presentations to stakeholder forums.

-Also, we'll continue to commission one-time, in-depth research activities into important areas within our area of responsibility, such as understanding the motivations and behaviour of unregistered tax service providers.
+We will continue to conduct surveys into the foreseeable future and may occasionally commission one-time, in-depth research activities into important areas within our area of responsibility, such as understanding the motivation.